-Workers’ compensation helps injured workers to receive medical care and supplements at least a portion of their wages when they were injured at work.
-However, insurance companies deny most claims, and that’s when it’s important to work with a workers’ compensation attorney who is committed to helping you.
+Workers’ compensation helps injured workers receive medical care and supplements at least a portion of their wages while they are recovering from their injury.
+It’s important to work with a workers’ compensation attorney who is committed to helping you.

-Workers’ compensation can be covered under workers’ compensation: payments for lost wages, death benefits, specific loss benefits, and medical care.
-Nearly all workers in California are covered by workers’ compensation.
+Payments for lost wages, death benefits, specific loss benefits, and medical care can be covered under workers’ compensation.

 By law, Fresno employers must provide workers’ compensation to their employees, including seasonal and part-time workers.
 Unincorporated businesses, non-profits, and even employers with only one additional employee are required to provide benefits.
 Speak with Fresno workers’ compensation attorneys in your area or have a free consultation to discuss your options.

-Being injured on the job isn’t sufficient enough grounds for you to lose your job in Fresno, CA and is against the law.
-Injured workers that lose their job for filing a workers’ compensation claim could have legal recourse for unlawful termination.
+Being fired due to a work injury is illegal in Fresno, CA. Injured workers that lose their job for filing a workers’ compensation claim could have legal recourse for unlawful termination.

-If your employer terminates your job for any of the following reasons, then it could be imperative that you speak with a workers’ compensation, temporary disability, and permanent disability professional:
+If your employer terminates your job for any of the following reasons, then it could be imperative that you speak with a workers’ compensation, temporary disability, and permanent disability professionals:

 Employers that retaliate against their employees after a workplace injury may be subject to fines awarded to you.

-When you are injured on the job doing activities that benefit your employer, then you could be getting workers’ compensation benefits.
+When you are injured on the job doing activities that benefit your employer, then you are entitled to workers’ compensation benefits.
 Workers’ compensation laws in California include payments for:

-California is a no-fault state when it comes to workers’ compensation benefits, so regardless of who is responsible for your injuries, you should receive benefits.
-Accidents happen and if your Fresno employer refuses to pay your benefits because they feel you are misleading with the severity or origins of your injuries, then contact Ghitterman, Ghitterman & Feld for a free consultation today.
+California is a no-fault state for workers’ compensation benefits, so you should receive benefits regardless of who is responsible for your injuries.
+Accidents happen and if your Fresno employer refuses to pay your benefits because they feel you are misleading with the severity or origins of your injuries, contact Ghitterman, Ghitterman & Feld for a free consultation today.

-The average injured worker does not understand the workers’ compensation system is complex and can be hard to navigate.
+The workers’ compensation system is complex and can be hard to navigate.
 That means you might not know how much money you are supposed to get after a work injury.
 Some people may not realize that they are supposed to get benefits at all.

-All of your medical treatment that relates to your injury should be paid for, including doctor’s appointments, physical therapy, surgery, and any other follow-up procedures.
+All of your medical treatment related to your injury should be paid for, including doctor’s appointments, physical therapy, surgery, and any other follow-up procedures.
 You should also be paid two-thirds of your average weekly pay while you are recovering.

-Your permanent disability benefits are based on the severity of your injury—the more serious and limiting the damage, the more benefits you are entitled to receive
+Your permanent disability benefits are based on the severity of your injury—the more severe and limiting the damage, the more benefits you are entitled to receive.

-Many workers put a lot of trust in their employer or its insurance company and count on them to tell the worker what they should and should not do and how much money they should get.
-This trust is often misplaced, however.
-Your employer and its insurance company want to pay you as little as possible—even though you may be entitled to more benefits.
-That also means that they might be giving you bad advice or bad information about what your rights are after a work injury.
+Many workers trust their employer or its insurance company and count on them to tell the worker what they should and should not do and how much money they should get.
+However, sometimes this trust is misplaced.
+Oftentimes, your employer and its insurance company want to pay you as little as possible—even though you may be entitled to more benefits.
+That also means they might give you inaccurate information about your rights after a work injury.

 Although workers’ compensation benefits are provided by your employer, they are usually paid by their insurance company.
-The workers’ compensation system in California has specific requirements that California employers and insurance companies must comply with when providing benefits to injured workers.
+California’s worker’s compensation system has specific requirements that California employers and insurance companies must comply with when providing benefits to injured workers.